dmolina/DaemonMode.jl/README.md

 - [X] Robust, if the file has an error, the server continues working (for other scripts, stops for your current one).

 - [X] It accepts parameters without problems.

+- [X] Run complete file and also specific code.

 - [X] Run in multiple modules to avoid conflicts of names.